‘Game Of Thrones’ Season 7 Spoilers: Who Will Be The First To Die?

 — Arsenal FC (@Arsenal) January 11, 2017

-According to The International Business Times, the latest Game of Thrones Season 7 spoilers suggest that a few old favorites — including The Hound, Ser Jorah, and Gendry — will be marching North of the Wall to fight the White Walkers.
+According to the International Business Times, the latest Game of Thrones Season 7 spoilers suggest that a few old favorites — including The Hound, Ser Jorah, and Gendry — will be marching North of the Wall to fight the White Walkers.
 The crew of about 20 people, led by Jon Snow, will be killing a White Walker and bringing it back to Westeros to prove that the White Walkers do, in fact, exist.
 There’s some question, though, as to which members of Jon Snow’s army will make it past the Wall, and which will come back to tell the tale.

 The Game of Thrones Cast at the #GoldenGlobes pic.twitter.com/rb3calMlZB